 Take a breath.
 Take a nap.
 Let your friends and family know that you survived.
 Drink a beer.
 Do whatever you want for the next day or two and unwind.
-And then on to the next exam so that you can continue on your journey to become a CPA!
+And then on to the next exam so that you can continue on your journey to becoming a CPA!

 |Tips||Exam Day Breakdown|